DiscountingCashFlows/readthedocs/docs/source/functions.rst

 ``fillHistoricUsingReport()`` function:
 ***************************************

+Adds a data series ('revenue', 'netIncome') to the chart from a given report.
 This function makes things really quick and easy when you want to add historic financial data in the chart from an existing report(income statement, balance sheet, etc.).

 Arguments of ``fillHistoricUsingReport(report, key, measure)``